-'''

-VBoxManage setextradata "VM name" "VBoxInternal/TM/WarpDrivePercentage" 200

-'''

-The above example will double the speed of the guest clock while will halve the speed of the guest clock.
+VBoxManage setextradata "VM name" "VBoxInternal/TM/WarpDrivePercentage" 200 will halve the speed of the guest clock.
 Note that changing the rate of the virtual clock can confuse the guest and can even lead to abnormal guest behavior.
 For instance, a higher clock rate means shorter timeouts for virtual devices with the result that a slightly increased response time of a virtual device due to an increased host load can cause guest failures.
 Note further that any time synchronization mechanism will frequently try to resynchronize the guest clock with the reference clock (which is the host clock if the VirtualBox Guest Additions are active).
-Therefore any time synchronization should be disabled if the rate of the guest clock is changed as described above (see chapter 9.15.3, Tuning the Guest Additions time synchronization parameters, page 166).
+Therefore any time synchronization should be disabled if the rate of the guest clock is changed as described above (see chapter 9.15.3, Tuning the Guest Additions time synchronization parameters, page 170).